NIRS application > clinical and rehabilitation

 Using fNIRS in clinical applications

 Functional Near-Infrared Spectroscopy (fNIRS) can measure relative concentration changes in oxygenated and deoxygenated hemoglobin, which reflect local brain activity. fNIRS can be used in a variety of application areas to study the brain in different conditions and experiments.
-Due to its technical advantages, fNIRS is increasingly applied in clinical research, to assess neural activity of patients in various fields.
+Due to its technical advantages, fNIRS is increasingly applied in clinical research to assess nthe eural activity of patients in various fields.

 Why use fNIRS in clinical applications?

-To perform research in medical applications and with patients, comfort, safety and reliability is crucial.
-Especially when compared to other neuroimaging modalities such as fMRI, fNIRS comes with various advantage making it a suitable technique for use in clinical research.
+To perform research in medical applications, comfort, safety, and reliability are crucial.
+Especially when compared to other neuroimaging modalities such as fMRI, fNIRS comes with various advantages, making it a suitable technique for use in clinical research.

-Fast and easy usage: Compared to other modalities, fNIRS can be setup and applied fast and relatively easy.
-This can reduce application time for both patient and researcher.
+• Fast and easy usage: Compared to other modalities, fNIRS can be set up and applied fast and relatively easily.
+This can reduce application time for both the patient and the researcher.

-Reliability: fNIRS is relatively insensitive for motion artifacts in comparison to other imaging techniques, which can help achieving reliable signal.
+• Reliability: fNIRS is relatively insensitive to motion artifacts in comparison to other imaging techniques, which can help achieve a reliable signal.
 This enables patients to move during measurements, without the requirement to sit completely still.

 In which clinical fields can fNIRS be used?

-Alternation of brain activity can play a role in clinical population suffering from a variety of diseases / disorders in different medical fields. fNIRS offers the possibility to assess neural activity, and hence it be used to study the brain in various application areas and diseases that can affect the brain. fNIRS finds for instance application in psychiatry, neurology, rehabilitation, geriatrics, or neonatology / pediatrics, but is not limited to that.
+Alternation of brain activity can play a role in the clinical population suffering from a variety of diseases/disorders in different medical fields. fNIRS offers the possibility to assess neural activity, and hence it can be used to study the brain in various application areas and diseases that can affect the brain. fNIRS finds, for instance, applications in psychiatry, neurology, rehabilitation, geriatrics, or neonatology/pediatrics, but is not limited to that.

 For which purposes can fNIRS be applied in clinical research?

-Measuring brain activity alternations and detection of diseases
+Measuring brain activity alternations and the detection of diseases

-Several disorders can affect the brain and its neural function. fNIRS has previously been applied to assess alternations in brain activity of patients with various disorders compared to healthy subjects.
-Assessing differences in brain activity between clinical and healthy subjects can give insides into the mechanisms of diseases, point out possible therapeutic strategies, and show diagnostic potential.
-Previous studies assessed the use of fNIRS as an adjunct detection tool to identify diseased populations in for instance psychiatric (e.g. depression, schizophrenia, ADHD) and neurological (e.g. mild cognitive impairment) patients.
+Several disorders can affect the brain and its neural function. fNIRS has previously been used to assess alterations in brain activity in patients with various disorders compared to healthy subjects.
+Evaluating differences in brain activity between clinical and healthy subjects gives insight into the mechanisms of diseases, points out possible therapeutic strategies, and shows diagnostic potential.
+Previous studies assessed the use of fNIRS as an adjunct detection tool to identify diseased populations in, for instance, psychiatric (e.g., depression, schizophrenia, ADHD) and neurological (e.g,. mild cognitive impairment) patients.

 Study examples: